facebook twitter mail

 In the three cases, the accounting techniques which we shall study are identical.

-Legal structures: In modern societies, a fim has the legal status of a moral person.
+Legal structures: In modern societies, a firm has the legal status of a moral person.
 It can sign contracts, hire employees, borrow money, get credit, buy and sell goods and services.

 The two most common legal structures are:

 A firm has owners, also called shareholders.
 The firm owns various things, called assets: buildings, machines, inventories, other things we shall see.
-And it has a reserve of money, some of it on the premises, most of it in a bank.
+And it has a reserve of money, some of it on the premises, most of it "in a bank", that is, managed by a bank (see note).

-The firm has employees, that is people with whom it signed a work contract, and from whom it buys work.
-It can also buy work from outside subcontractors.
+The firm has employees.
+These are men and women from whom the firm buys work under a hiring contract.
+The firm can also buy work from outside subcontractors.

 Activities: Commercial firms buy and sell goods without performing any physical transformation on them.
 Their activity is made of all or part of selecting, transporting, warehousing, distributing, displaying these goods, helping clients, etc.